NightClover-code/rest-countries-api/README.md

 - Filter countries by region
 - Click on a country to see more detailed information on a separate page
 - Click through to the border countries on the detail page
 - Toggle the color scheme between light and dark mode
+- See the color mode and the country saved in local storage automatically

 ## Giving feedback

 Feedback is always welcome, so feel free to send me your feedback anytime 🙏🏼